nullptr-deref/GuardianBot/readme.md

 ```

 This message appears on the first build and it means
-thst you have no local copy of librealsense SDK or
+that you have no local copy of librealsense SDK or
 suitable OpenCV version installed.
 You have to type
 2 commands after that: